-Qosium is a software for passive Quality of Service (QoS) and Quality of Experience (QoE) performance measurement and monitoring.
+Qosium is software for passive Quality of Service (QoS) and Quality of Experience (QoE) real-time performance measurement and monitoring.
 No matter whether you use wired or wireless networks, Qosium lets you discover the network performance from the perspective of real applications and services.

 Passive QoS Measurement

 Qosium helps network administrators understand and visualize network performance, which facilitates locating bottlenecks and problem areas in networks.
-Qosium's output can also be used to trigger, for example, different kind of quality-driven alerts and actions.
+Qosium's output can also be used to trigger, for example, different kinds of quality-driven alerts and actions.
 Network devices can be made more intelligent and end-user friendly.
-For example, in wireless mobility management, why rely only on signal strength criterion, which doesn’t reflect application quality well, as the real application quality can also be made available.
+For example, in wireless mobility management, why rely only on signal strength criterion, which does not reflect application quality well, as the real application quality can also be made available.

 How It Works

 Qosium Probe is a light-weight measurement agent, which is installed to network devices from which QoS is desired to be measured.
-Network devices can practically be anything that allow installing new software, including application servers, routers, switches, mobile devices, and IoT devices.
-Measurement can be carried out in a single point.
+Network devices can practically be anything that allows installing new software, including application servers, routers, switches, mobile devices, and IoT devices.
+Measurement can be carried out at a single point.
 However, all the features of Qosium come into use when measurement is between multiple points.
-Multipoint measurement enables measuring QoS performance end-to-end and over any part between.
+Multipoint measurement enables measuring QoS performance end-to-end and over any part on the path.

 Qosium Scope is an analyzer for creating, controlling, and parameterizing Qosium measurements.
 In addition, Scope collects and visualizes results.
 All the features of Qosium are available on Qosium Scope.

-Qosium Scope Lite is a command line tool with same features than the graphical Qosium Scope.
-Only the real-time results monitoring is more limited in the lite version.
+Qosium Scope Lite is a command-line tool for controlling measurements.
+It includes also limited real-time visualization capabilities.
 Scope Lite is especially suitable for constrained systems and creating measurements through scripting.

 Qosium Storage is a dedicated database server optimized for storing Qosium measurement results.
-Storage is especially useful when results data grows large and accessing the data is wanted to be centralized.
-Qosium Storage is not included in the basic delivery of Qosium, but delivered upon request.
+Qosium Storage is especially useful when results data grows large, and accessing the data is wanted to be centralized.

 Support for QoE